 Australian chef Bill Granger shares his best tips for getting fussy kids to eat and try new things at the dinner table.

-The thing is with children it can take up to 12 times for them to accept a new food.
-By nature children biologically are taught to refuse new foods.
+The thing is with children, it can take up to 12 times for them to accept a new food.
+Biologically, humans are taught to refuse new foods.
 It's a bit of protection against being poisoned, basically.
 So, don't be disheartened by a fussy eater in the family!